BJkaoya/seminarISE/web application/README.md

 - Backend: The files in the folders 'dev/controllers' and 'dev/models' are related to the interaction with database.
 The final dataset is stored in the file data.sql, which include both the table of 1000 items information and the table of the information of recommended results.

-The screencast shows the whole function of the web app.
+The video shows the whole function of the web application.